big-tuwien/big-tuwien.github.io/content/people/simon-tragatschnig/_index.md

 - Visitors and Friends
 ---

-<span class="markdown">I am studying Business Informatics („Wirtschaftsinformatik“) at the Vienna University of Technology since 2003.
-During my study I worked as tutor and Teaching Assistant at the Business Informatics Group (BIG).</span>
+I am studying Business Informatics („Wirtschaftsinformatik“) at the Vienna University of Technology since 2003.
+During my study I worked as tutor and Teaching Assistant at the Business Informatics Group (BIG).